Maria Toorpakai Wazir: Early life and education

-Maria Toorpakai was born on November 22, 1990 in South Waziristan, a tribal region in northwest Pakistan, bordering Afghanistan.
+Maria Toorpakai was born on November 22, 1990, in Domel, Bannu, a tribal region in northwest Pakistan, bordering Afghanistan.
 Her parents are teachers who are committed to women's rights despite the presence of the Taliban in the region.
-She credits the time her father, Shamsul Qayum Wazir, also spelled Shamsul Qayyum Wazir, spent with hippies visiting the area in his youth for his autodidactic education and supportive attitude toward women's education, which included education of her mother.
+She credits the time her father, Shamsul Qayum Wazir, also spelled Shamsul Qayyum Wazir, spent time with hippies visiting the area in his youth for his autodidactic education and supportive attitude toward women's education, which included education of her mother.
 Her sister, Aisha Gulalai, is a Pakistani politician working to empower women in tribal areas.

 As a child, Toorpakai loved to play outside, even though girls are not allowed to go outside the house in the highly conservative tribal area.
 At age 4, her parents allowed her to dress in boys' clothes and by age 7 she lived as a boy.
-Before fifth grade she burnt all her dresses.
+Before fifth grade, she burnt all her dresses.
 Her father saw parallels to his tomboy sister, who "just collapsed one day and he thought she died basically of a broken heart, because she wasn't allowed to live the life that she wanted to live."

 In 2002, Toorpakai's father put her into weightlifting in Peshawar to "channel her negative energies" and introduced her with the name Genghis Khan.
 She trained and competed as a boy with the explicit support of her father.
-At age 12 she won a junior championship in Lahore, and managed to keep her clothes on for the mandatory weighing, because her brother refused to take off his clothes and created a protective precedent.
-She became captivated by squash after observing it, where she was weightlifting, and saw it as her next challenge.
-Her father took her to a squash academy and after needing to produce a birth certificate, gave up pretending that she was a boy.
+At age 12, she won a junior championship in Lahore, and managed to keep her clothes on for the mandatory weighing, because her brother refused to take off his clothes and created a protective precedent.
+She became captivated by squash after observing it where she was weightlifting and saw it as her next challenge.
+Her father took her to a squash academy and, after needing to produce a birth certificate, gave up pretending that she was a boy.
 The truth about her gender leaked out, and she had neither training partners nor coach and trained by herself for hours.
-She was harassed and bullied by other players, boys and men.
+She was harassed and bullied by other players, both boys and men.